15 Ways to Help Forgetful Kids Remember Stuff

 3. Not Enough Memory Tricks

 As children grow, they learn certain tricks to remember new things.
-For example, a teenager will find that rhymes or colour coding or mnemonics is useful to remember something in his academics and will start using them.
+For example, a teenager will find that rhymes colour coding or mnemonics are useful to remember something in his academics and will start using them.
 As a young child, he may not know these tricks and tools yet and so he may forget things.

 4. Trauma or Brain Injury